SpecterOps/Nemesis/docs/setup.md

 ## Need additional help?
+If you run into any issues, please see [troubleshooting.md](troubleshooting.md) for common errors/issues.

-Please [file an issue](https://github.com/SpecterOps/Nemesis/issues) or feel free to ask questions in the [#nemesis-chat channel](https://bloodhoundhq.slack.com/archives/C05KN15CCGP) in the Bloodhound Slack ([click here to join](https://ghst.ly/BHSlack)).
+Otherwise, [file an issue](https://github.com/SpecterOps/Nemesis/issues) or feel free to ask questions in the [#nemesis-chat channel](https://bloodhoundhq.slack.com/archives/C05KN15CCGP) in the Bloodhound Slack ([click here to join](https://ghst.ly/BHSlack)).